yehonathank/virtual-lab/drug_discovery/discussions/experimental_workflow/discussion_1.md

 ### Agenda

-The primary objective of the meeting was to establish a concrete experimental workflow for synthesizing and validating peptide-based therapeutics designed using machine learning models, specifically RFDiffusion, ProteinMPNN, and AlphaFold2.
-The project necessitates high clinical value and significant scientific impact, with all experimental validation occurring at Emerald Cloud Labs (ECL) within a three-month timeframe.
-We aimed to define general and specific experimental approaches for peptide synthesis and validation, ensuring the peptides' utility for targeted diseases and proteins.
+The primary goal of our meeting is to develop a rigorous and efficient experimental workflow for synthesizing and validating peptide-based therapeutics using machine learning models like RFDiffusion, ProteinMPNN, and AlphaFold2.
+Our project must deliver high clinical value, leverage machine learning impactfully, and adhere to the 3-month experimental window at Emerald Cloud Labs (ECL).
+We need to outline specific types of experiments for peptide synthesis and validation, and create a clear, high-level protocol using ECL's capabilities.

 ### Team Member Input

-- **Computational Biologist:**
-  - Emphasized using solid-phase peptide synthesis (SPPS) for its precision in generating high-purity peptides.
-  - Suggested optimizing synthesis parameters including resin choice and coupling reagents.
-  - Highlighted the importance of feeding experimental data back into ML models to refine predictions.

-- **Medicinal Chemist:**
-  - Agreed with SPPS, stressing the need for optimizing synthesis conditions and employing modifications for complex peptides.
-  - Recommended pre-synthesis evaluations and small-scale trials for high-risk sequences.
-  - Supported integrating feedback from synthesis outcomes into machine learning models.

-- **Machine Learning Specialist:**
-  - Proposed automated data pipelines using platforms like Apache Airflow and AWS for robust data handling.
-  - Suggested metrics for evaluating the feedback loop, including synthesis success rate and prediction accuracy.
-  - Advocated for CI/CD practices to ensure models are regularly updated with new data.

-- **Scientific Critic:**
-  - Emphasized the need for continuous refinement of the decision matrix for synthesis modifications based on empirical data.
-  - Recommended regular audits and stress testing of data pipelines to ensure reliability.
+- **Computational Biologist**: Emphasized the need for a detailed plan regarding peptide modifications and leveraging ECL's capabilities.
+Suggested using metrics like RMSD for structural predictions and proposed efficient data management strategies to integrate experimental feedback into machine learning models.

-  - Highlighted the importance of real-time dashboards for monitoring metrics and model performance.
+- **Medicinal Chemist**: Highlighted the importance of confirming ECL's capabilities for specific peptide modifications and suggested alternative chemical strategies if necessary.
+Stressed the need for clear synthesis success criteria and efficient resource allocation.

+- **Machine Learning Specialist**: Proposed using an MLOps framework for integrating experimental data with machine learning models and suggested specific metrics for performance evaluation.
+Emphasized the importance of efficient data management and resource allocation.

+- **Scientific Critic**: Stressed the importance of confirming assumptions about ECL's capabilities and maintaining a rigorous statistical framework for model updates.
+Suggested contingency plans for resource constraints and emphasized the importance of avoiding redundancy in validation processes.

 ### Recommendation

-I recommend implementing a systematic approach to peptide synthesis and validation, combining solid-phase peptide synthesis (SPPS) with a robust validation framework and integrated data feedback loops.
-SPPS should be optimized based on sequence complexity and synthesis history, while validation should be prioritized based on risk assessments for each peptide.
-Automated data pipelines should facilitate seamless integration of experimental outcomes into our machine learning models, ensuring continuous improvement and adaptation.

-- **Justification:** This approach leverages the strengths of each team member's input, ensuring a scientifically rigorous and practical framework that aligns with ECL's capabilities and our project's goals.
+To ensure success, we will adopt a streamlined and flexible approach to the experimental workflow.
+We will confirm ECL's capabilities for all desired peptide modifications before proceeding with synthesis.
+Our validation strategy will focus on essential experiments that provide critical data for both validating peptide functionality and refining our machine learning models.
+Implementing an MLOps framework and statistical validation plan will be crucial for efficient feedback integration.

 ### Answers

-1. **What general type of experiment will you perform to synthesize the peptides?**
+1. **What general types of experiments will you perform to synthesize the peptides in preparation for validation?**

-   **Answer:** Solid-Phase Peptide Synthesis (SPPS).

-   **Justification:** SPPS provides the precision and control needed for high-purity peptide synthesis, aligning with ECL's capabilities.
+   - **Answer**: Solid-phase peptide synthesis (SPPS), focusing on linear peptides initially, with potential modifications according to ECL's capabilities.
+   - **Justification**: SPPS is aligned with our project goals and ECL's capabilities, allowing us to efficiently synthesize peptides and iterate based on initial validation results.

-2. **What specific ECL experiment(s) will you run to synthesize the peptides?**
+2. **What is the high-level protocol (name ECL experiments in order) you will run to synthesize the peptides in preparation for validation?**

-   **Answer:** ExperimentPeptideSynthesis and ExperimentBioconjugation.

-   **Justification:** These experiments allow for effective synthesis and post-synthetic modifications, supporting the creation of complex peptide structures.
+   - **Answer**: Begin with ExperimentPeptideSynthesis for linear peptides, followed by ExperimentHPLC and ExperimentLCMS for purity and structural confirmation.
+   - **Justification**: This sequence ensures accurate synthesis and verification of peptide identity and purity, which are foundational for subsequent validation steps.

-3. **What general types of experiments will you perform to validate the peptides?**
+3. **What general types of experiments will you perform to validate the synthesized peptides?**

-   **Answer:** Structural validation (NMR, LCMS, CD, Raman spectroscopy) and functional validation (BioLayer Interferometry, ELISA, AlphaScreen).

-   **Justification:** These techniques provide comprehensive insights into the structural integrity and functional efficacy of the peptides.
+   - **Answer**: Structural confirmation (NMR, LCMS), binding affinity assays (BioLayer Interferometry, ELISA), and stability assessments (thermal shift assays).
+   - **Justification**: These experiments comprehensively evaluate peptide function and stability, providing critical feedback for model refinement.

-4. **What specific ECL experiment(s) will you run to validate the peptides?**
+4. **What is the high-level protocol (name ECL experiments in order) you will run for each form of validation of the synthesized peptides?**

-   **Answer:** ExperimentNMR, ExperimentLCMS, ExperimentCircularDichroism, ExperimentBioLayerInterferometry, ExperimentELISA, and ExperimentAlphaScreen.

-   **Justification:** These experiments cover a wide range of validation needs, from structural analysis to binding interaction assessments.
+   - **Answer**: Start with structural validation using ExperimentNMR and ExperimentLCMS, followed by functional validation through ExperimentBioLayerInterferometry or ExperimentELISA, and conclude with stability testing via ExperimentThermalShift.
+   - **Justification**: This protocol efficiently validates the key properties of peptides relevant to their therapeutic potential.

 ### Next Steps

-1. **Finalize Synthesis Plans:** Collaborate with ECL to confirm the feasibility of synthesis techniques and modifications, and establish SOPs.

-2. **Develop Validation Framework:** Create risk assessment profiles for each peptide to guide validation priorities.

-3. **Implement Data Pipelines:** Set up automated data pipelines for real-time feedback into ML models using recommended tools and platforms.

-4. **Regular Reviews and Audits:** Schedule audits and reviews for both synthesis processes and data pipeline performance to ensure continuous improvement and project alignment.
+1. **Confirm ECL Capabilities**: Obtain a detailed confirmation of ECL's ability to execute the required peptide modifications and adjust our plan accordingly.

+2. **Develop Feedback Framework**: Set up an MLOps framework and a statistical validation plan to ensure efficient model updates and data integration.

+3. **Prepare for Synthesis**: Based on ECL's feedback, finalize the synthesis protocol and prepare for initial peptide synthesis.

+4. **Launch Experimental Workflow**: Execute the prioritized experiments and continuously integrate findings into model refinement processes, adhering to the 3-month timeline.

+By following these steps, we ensure our project is aligned with clinical needs, scientific rigor, and practical constraints, maximizing the potential for impactful drug discovery outcomes.